vabraham/foodie_favorites/README.md

 # Foodie Favorites

-...details to come
+I will have a full walk through of the application on here shortly.

-For now, check out the live app:www.foodiefavorites.co
+For now, check out the live app: www.foodiefavorites.co